 Within fifteen (15) minutes from the end of each bidding round, the Operator shall publish on the LNG Auction Platform the Daily Sum of Complementary Capacity in that round for each Day of the Year to which the LNG Auction relates.

-The price of the last bidding round in which the procedure was completed shall be considered as the clearing price, except where paragraph [13] applies.
+The price of the last bidding round in which the procedure was completed shall be considered as the clearing price, except where above paragraph [13] applies.

 If at the end of the last bidding round within the maximum time period for the auction, in accordance with paragraph [4] of Article [6], the Daily Sum of LNG Complementary Capacity is greater than the offered LNG Complementary Capacity, for one or more Days of the Year, the procedure shall be stopped and no LNG Complementary Capacity shall be allocated for that Year.